You cannot copy content of this website, your IP is being recorded

 Eat light and right

-Light meals full of fresh greens, nuts, whole grains, and cold-pressed oils fuel your body in a healthy way and don’t weigh you down or promote hot flashes like carbohydrate-rich foods do.
-Heavily spiced dishes can also trigger heat waves, so skip the curry and chili and go for a lightly-dressed tossed salad instead.
+Light meals full of fresh greens, nuts, whole grains, and cold-pressed oils healthily fuel your body and don’t weigh you down or promote hot flashes like carbohydrate-rich foods do.
+Heavily spiced dishes can also trigger heat waves, so skip the curry and chili and go for a lightly dressed tossed salad instead.

 Choose swimming for a workout routine